We Facet over 25,000 gemstones a year for Customers Just Like You who found Sapphires in our Sapphire Gravel

 If you have a large, high value, sapphire, we recommend you keep you sapphire local for faceting in “Montana”.
 We consider any sapphire over three carats in the rough to be a “money” stone.
 A

 Because we have so many options for Montana faceting, we break our billing down into two parts.
 You pay for heat treating the stone up front based upon its weight.
 We then re-evaluate the stone after heat treating to come up with ideas for the optimum cut based upon the color saturation, any zoning that may be present and shape of the rough stone.
 We will frequently mail the stone to one of our cutters for an independent opinion.
-We then call you to discuss your options and expected cost.
 The actual cost of faceting the stone is not calculated until the gemstone is finished.
 You pay based upon the finished weight of the gemstone and the number of facets.
 It takes much longer to facet a large stone with multiple facets than it does to facet a small 57 facet round brilliant.

 There is a big difference between size and weight.
 Many of our new customers are surprised when their cut gemstones only weigh a fraction of the rough stones they left.
 That is because there is a big difference between size and weight in relationship to shape.
 Most of the cut gemstones we return to customers are only one millimeter smaller in diameter than the rough stone, and we seldom lose more than two millimeters in size.
 However, the shape of a finished gemstone is markedly different than the shape of the rough stone.
 Most of our rough stones are relatively round and have a weight that can be calculated based upon the shape of a sphere (ball).
 The volume (or weight) of a sphere is a 4/3rds radius cubed function.
 However, a cut gemstone has a flat top and a pointed bottom.
 It is a cone.
 The volume (or weight) of a cone shape is a 1/3rd radius squared times the height function.
 Simply because of the change in shape from a sphere to a cone, there is a 4/3 to 1/3 loss in weight ratio which is compounded by a radius cubed loss due to any loss in diameter.